 3. Heatmap.com

-Heatmap.com also offers a Google Chrome Extension to navigate your website in live-time.
+Heatmap.com also offers a Google Chrome Extension to navigate your website in live time.

 Features:

-Pricing: Free trial available, basic plan starts at $47/month.
+Pricing: Free trial available; basic plan starts at $47/month.

 4. Mouseflow

-Another straightforward heatmap tool for wordpress admin users is Mouseflow.
+Another straightforward heatmap tool for WordPress admin users is Mouseflow.
 Click, scroll, movement, and attention heatmaps are available from Mouseflow.

 Additionally, it provides website visitor activity recording.
 This implies that you can observe how a person interacts with your website.
-Aurora heatmap, another helpful function provided by Mouseflow, lets you discover the reasons why people are closing out of your forms.
+Aurora heatmap, another helpful function provided by Mouseflow, lets you discover why people are closing out of your forms.

 You may follow funnels with Mouseflow.
-Additionally, you can configure your own funnels to observe how users from various traffic sources interact with your website.
+Additionally, you can configure your funnels to observe how users from various traffic sources interact with your website.

-Session Replay: Mouseflow records visitors’ sessions on a website and plays them back in real-time, allowing website owners to see exactly how visitors interact with their website.
+Session Replay: Mouseflow records visitors’ sessions on a website and plays them back in real-time, allowing website owners to see how visitors interact with their website.

 Feedback Surveys: Mouseflow allows website owners to gather feedback from visitors by placing surveys on their website.